nikul6/ShellTask/README.md

 Step 7: After selecting sttion you can redirect details(selectd station screen) screen.
        - Here is timer, you can start and stop using button.
-       - If you can press the button start at that time timer is statred and
+       - If you can press the button start at that time timer is statred and Station Subscribed is shown else Subscribe.
+Station is shown.
+       - The details screen has individual timers that are saved in storage.
+If the application is closed or restarted, the timer will resume from the previous time.

+Thank You.

+Step 4: